Are Clipless Pedals Worth It? 3 Reasons Why You Should Consider Them

 Why are they called clipless pedals when I have to clip in and out of them?

 The answer is simple.
-In the past, cyclists used toe-clip pedals.
-These pedals had actual clips and straps that secured their feet’ position.
+In the past, cyclists used toe-clip pedals, which had clips and straps that secured their feet’ position.

 The clipless pedals have no ‘clips’ or ‘straps.’
 They use cycling cleats instead.
 Therefore, manufacturers started to call them ‘clipless pedals’ to differentiate them from toe-clips.
 (Source)